esper-io/dev-docs/docs/home/console.md

 ![Device Template](./assets/OLD_DASHBOARD/12_DT.png)

-Click `Next`
+Click **Next**.

 ### In the Group section

 Select an existing Group or create a Group.
 The devices provisioned using this device profile will be a part of the selected Group.
-Click `Next`:
+Click **Next**.

 ![Device Template](./assets/OLD_DASHBOARD/13_DT.png)

-Click `Next`
+Click **Next**.

 ### On the Preview screen

 You will see a preview of the entire device template.
-If you wish to edit your settings, use the 'Back' button to go back to the appropriate screen:
+If you wish to edit your settings, use the **Back** button to go back to the appropriate screen:

 ![Device Template](./assets/OLD_DASHBOARD/14_DT.png)

-Click 'Save'.
+Click **Save**.
 You will see a pop-up to confirm your settings.
-Click `Okay`:
+Click **Okay**.

 ![Device Template](./assets/OLD_DASHBOARD/15_DT.png)

 The Device Template you just created will now be visible on the Device Template page.
 You can search for it in the search bar.
 Click on it to view the Device Template.
-Click on 'View QR code' to provision a device using this template directly from your Device Template.
+Click on **View QR code** to provision a device using this template directly from your device template.

-On clicking the View QR code, there is also an option to download the config.json `Download Config` file that can be used during ADB and IMEI provisioning:
+When you have clicked **View QR code**, you will also have the option to download the config.json file for use used during ADB and IMEI provisioning.
+Simply click **Download Config**.

 ![Device Template](./assets/OLD_DASHBOARD/19_DT.png)

-You can also Preview, Edit, Duplicate & Delete the template:
+You can also Preview, Edit, Duplicate, and Delete the template.

 ![Device Template](./console/images/temp_2.png)